jnozzi/cocoadev.com/markdown/SeekingSafeWayToRequestAMonospaceFont.md

 ----

-You must realize that starting with panther, it is possible to disable fonts via General/FontBook.
+You must realize that starting with panther, it is possible to disable fonts via FontBook.
 See: http://diveintoosx.org/panther/font_management.html

-General/JoeCrow
+JoeCrow